 In the early 1970s, Nedap stood at the beginning of systems for electronic shoplifting detection.
 Nedap was also one of the first companies to develop practical applications for RFID, now used in the iD Top: our concealed EAS system.
 Can you spot them in the picture on the right?

-But the cons are starting to outweigh those pros.
+But the cons are starting to outweigh the pros.
 The security hard tag becomes more of an omnichannel annoyance than the visual deterrence it used to be.
-Consumers nowadays expect a seamless shopping experience: wherever they shop (online or in store), they expect fast and frictionless checkouts.
+Consumers nowadays expect a seamless shopping experience: wherever they shop (online or in-store), they expect fast and frictionless checkouts.
 Hard tags stand in the way of offering a seamless shopping experience.
-Having to remove a security tag from one or multiple items during the checkout process can cause long queues, slow down omnichannel processes such as picking up orders for in-store fulfillments and can create dangerous situations at self-checkout stations.
+Having to remove a security tag from one or multiple items during the checkout process can cause long queues, slow down omnichannel processes such as picking up orders for in-store fulfillment, and can create dangerous situations at self-checkout stations.

 The rise of Organized Retail Crime (ORC) in the US is a catalyst to rethink the role of EAS.
 An occasional shoplifter might be stopped by setting off an alarm, but an ORC booster doesn’t care if he sets off an alarm or not.
 And given the aggressive attitude of most ORC rings, it is often not desirable to apprehend these thieves.

-Similarly, the mindset for many loss prevention departments is changing, too.
-Today’s LP/AP managers see their role as not only preventing losses, but also combating profit erosion.
-Profit erosion occurs due to out-of-stocks or overstocking, leading to all kinds of risks and costs.
+Similarly, the mindset of many loss prevention departments is changing, too.
+Today’s LP/AP managers see their role as not only preventing losses but also combating profit erosion.
+Profit erosion occurs due to out-of-stock or overstocking, leading to all kinds of risks and costs.
 Therefore, ensuring inventory accuracy, coupled with protecting inventory from theft and fraud, is the way forward for loss prevention.

 The objective for EAS is clear: help to improve inventory accuracy by protecting inventory from theft and fraud, without causing any friction that affects the shoppers’ experience.
 Sounds ambitious?
 There are retailers that already have this kind of EAS in place.
 Their strategy?
 Empowering their EAS with RFID technology to capture item-level data.

 Observing exactly which items are leaving your store, whether paid for or not, gives LP/AP an enormous business intelligence boost.
-It allows you to see that one high value theft event in the giant haystack of other alarms.
-You can notify store associates, guards, or even neighboring stores when a specific theft event occurred.
-Having item level insights prevents sweethearting, combats return fraud and gives you the ability to replenish stolen items the same day, instead of waiting for the next inventory count.
+It allows you to see that one high-value theft event in the giant haystack of other alarms.
+You can notify store associates, guards, or even neighboring stores when a specific theft event occurs.
+Having item-level insights prevents sweethearting, combats return fraud, and allows you to replenish stolen items the same day, instead of waiting for the next inventory count.